-2.4.2.
-Spacecmd not Accepting Commands or Options
+2.4.2. spacecmd not accepting commands or options

+When running Spacecmd non-interactively:

-When running spacecmd non-interactively, you must escape arguments passed to the command.
-Always put -- before arguments, to avoid them being treated as global arguments.
-Additionally, make sure you escape any quotes that you pass to the functions so that they are not interpreted.
-An example of a well-formed spaceamd command:
+- you must escape arguments passed to the command. - always put -- before arguments, to avoid them being treated as global arguments. - make sure you escape any quotes that you pass to the functions so that they are not interpreted.

+An example of a well-formed Spacecmd command:

 '''

-spacecmd -s server1 -- softwarechannel_create -n \'My Channel\' -1 channel1 -a x86_64
+spacecmd -s server1 -- softwarechannel_create -n \'My Channel\' -l channel1 -a x86_64

 '''

-2.4.3.
-Spacecmd caching problems
+2.4.3. spacecmd caching problems

 The spacecmd command keeps a cache of the various systems and packages that you have installed.
 Sometimes, this can result in a mismatch between the system name and the system ID.

-To clear the spacecmd cache, use this command:
+To clear the Spacecmd cache, use this command: